What to expect

 18/33 miles (30/55 km)

 Choose between a short coastal ride, or a longer route that takes in the coast and nearby woodlands.
-Spend the night in Spakenburg village, which is famous for its traditional costumes.
+Pass through Spakenburg village, which is famous for its traditional costumes, before spending the night in Huizen.

 Day 7 (Fri):